tytydraco/yessleep/out/When_I_was_eight_the_kids_presenters_in_my_favorite_show_scarred_me_for_life.md

 Mum would come get me.
 I reached into my pocket, but my hands were shaking too much.

-*Do you guys smell that?”*
+*"Do you guys smell that?”*

 Cora’s voice sent me into a run, the others murmuring in agreement.

-*It's a child.”*
+*"It's a child.”*

 My mouth opened in an attempt to call for Mum, but my feet tangled and I tripped.

 “Hey, kid.”

-The familiar voice forced me back kbpg trembling feet.
+The familiar voice forced me back to my trembling feet.

 I took two steps back, and remembering what was *behind* me, I came to an abrupt halt, panting into my hand.
 I couldn't breathe.
-The lights were too bright, and my breath smelled like barf.
-In front of me, bathed in top-bright light, was my favorite member Nicholas.
+The lights were blinding, and my breath smelled like barf.
+In front of me, bathed in too-bright light, was my favorite member Nicholas.
 Initially, Nicholas looked like he always did on Dazzle, and on stage.

 He was still in his costume.
-The sparkly purple looked exactly the Nicholase as it did thirty minutes ago.
+The sparkly purple looked exactly the same as it did thirty minutes ago.
 There was no red, no *chicken* dripping from his chin.

 But the more my eyes adjusted to the light, there were small things that jumped out at me.
 The teasing smile I thought I knew was curled, eyes narrowed, raking me up and down.
 Slowly, the boy cocked his head.
 “You look lost, kid.”
 He started towards me in a saunter.
 “Do you mind helping me out?”
 His head stayed cocked at an unnatural angle.
 “I haven't eaten since this morning.
 Do you have, like, a protein bar or something?”

 I shook my head, but he kept coming, quickening his pace.